 - For example, a purely Cosmetic procedure might be liposuction of the thighs, a facelift or breast augmentation.

-These MBS items may be changing on 1 November 2018.
+These MBS items may be changed again in November 2022.
 If you were previously covered, you may no longer be eligible.

 Changes have also occurred to Health Fund Policy Classifications and Private Health Coverage for surgery in terms of redefining classifications.
 This is so consumers better understand their policies, exclusions and coverage.